07 Jun

-In this blog post, we will walk you through how to register as self-employed.
-We will also explain the responsibilities that come with being self-employed, such as submitting a Self Assessment tax return.
-However, let us explain why there is a need to register as self-employed.
+In this blog post, we willย explain how to register as self-employed and the responsibilities that come with being self-employed, such as submittingย a Self-Assessment tax return.
+However, let us also explain why youย need to register as self-employed.

 For example, if you started trading in July 2020, you would need to register by 5 October 2020.